1996 Australian federal election: Background

+Campaign

 Howard approached the campaign with a determination to present as small a target as possible.
-Throughout 1995, he refused to detail specific policy proposals, focusing the Coalition's attacks mainly on the longevity and governing record of the Labor government.
-By 1996, however, it was clear that the electorate had tired of Labor and Paul Keating in particular.
-"The recession we had to have" line resonated with deadly force throughout the electorate.
-Although Keating's big picture approach to republicanism, reconciliation with Australia's Indigenous peoples and engagement with Asia galvanised support within Labor's urban constituencies, Howard was able to attract support amongst disaffected mainstream Australians – including traditionally Labor-voting blue-collar workers and middle-class suburban residents.
+Throughout 1995 he refused to detail specific policy proposals, focusing the Coalition's attacks mainly on the longevity and governing record of the Labor government.
+By 1996, however, it was clear that the electorate had tired of Labor and in particular of Paul Keating.
+The line "The recession we had to have" resonated with deadly force throughout the electorate.
+Although Keating's big-picture approach to republicanism, reconciliation with Australia's Indigenous peoples and engagement with Asia galvanised support within Labor's urban constituencies, Howard was able to attract support amongst disaffected mainstream Australians, uniting middle-class suburban residents with traditionally Labor-voting blue-collar workers.
 He also promised to retain Medicare and hold a constitutional convention to decide whether Australia would become a republic.

 The election-eve Newspoll reported the Liberal/National Coalition held an estimated 53.5 percent two-party-preferred vote.